MinuraPunchihewa/ai-text-to-sql/README.md

 | Firebird     | 🔜     |
 | IBM Db2      | 🔜     |

-Is your preferred database missing from our list?
+Is your preferred database missing from the list?
 Don't worry!
 Suggestions for new data connectors are always welcome.
 Feel free to create an issue on the GitHub repository and maybe even submit a pull request!

 ## The Fellowship of Language Learning Models 🧠📚